-Our new free Jutland 1916 gallery is now open at the National Maritime Museum to mark the centenary of the Battle of Jutland, the largest sea battle of the First World War.
+Our free Jutland 1916 gallery at the National Maritime Museum was opened to mark the centenary of the Battle of Jutland, the largest sea battle of the First World War.
 The display presents the compelling story of the ships, technology, strategy and impact of the battle on both the men who fought and their families.

 The Battle of Jutland, 1916